Off-ramping: where and how to spend your cryptocurrency

 - Lyft Gift Card or Uber Gift Card (via Bitrefill) - For the obvious reasons.

 You can also find gift cards for other common sex worker needs, including airline and hotel bookings, at gift card off-ramping sites like these.
 However, remember that the gift card economy is still actually part of the fiat economy.
 When possible, it’s best to avoid converting your cryptocurrency back to fiat currency, whether to avoid privacy incursions or simply due to the inconvenience.
-That’s where specialty services come in.
+That’s where crypto-native services come in.

-Use specialty exchange service providers
+Use crypto-native service providers

 Booking hotel stays and air travel with cryptocurrency

 When I’m on tour, I often need to buy airline tickets to travel or make hotel arrangements to coordinate an incall.
 This is where Travala (referral link) comes in clutch.
 It works like you’d expect any other flight and hotel booking platform to work, but you can pay directly in cryptocurrency.
-They also have a loyalty proram, so you you can earn extra rewards, and help me do the same if you sign up via my referral link.
+They also have a loyalty program, so you can earn extra rewards, and help me do the same if you sign up via my referral link.

 Perhaps the fastest way to demonstrate how this service works is to just watch what happens at its payment screen.